stlachev/devops/docker/README.md

 Deploying this application to the [MoJ cloud platform][cloudplatform] demonstrates the following deployment requirements:

 * Deploying multiple, inter-dependent containers
-* Setting up an RDS instance
-* Adding deployment secrets (the RDS database credentials)
 * Running database migrations
-* Putting HTTP basic authentication in front of development apps. on *.service.justice.gov.uk domains

-For the HTTP basic authentication, the default user is 'myuser' with password 'password123'.

-See the tutorial on [adding basic authentication] for details of how to change this.

 ## Running the application locally